TheMisinformationGame/MisinformationGame/docs/NonTechnicalInstallation.md

 **INSERT FIG 14 HERE**

 Step 4: In the “Explorer” section, click the “config” toggle and find and click on the “firebase-config.js” file.
 You will see something like Figure 14. </br>
 Step 5: Replace the firebaseConfig information with your own information.
 This information is in the Configuration Information File, which was saved in section 5.4 of this guide.
-The area that you need to replace is circled in Figure 15.
+The area that you need to replace is circled in Figure 15.</br>
+Step 6: Finally, save the file by pressing _Ctrl + S_ on your keyboard.

 **INSERT FIG 15 HERE**